ahnan4arch/op-docs/Open Peer - Protocol Specification.md

 The request is identical to "single point to single point" except the request would fork to the two Finders responsible for the two different locations of "bob@bar.com".
 While above shows one request fork completing before the other request fork begins, in reality the requests would fork simultaneously.
 Given that another location exists for "bob@bar.com", the request start out identical but the routes would diverge and the resulting reply would be complete different.

-For the sake of simplicity, Peer Location Find Request/Reply A-H are not repeated.
+For the sake of simplicity, Peer Location Find Request/Reply A-F are not repeated.

 Peer Location Find Request (G)
 ------------------------------